We have redesigned centrally-funded PLD support so that it is more responsive to the needs of schools, kura and Kāhui Ako.

-Centrally-funded PLD focussed on building greater equity and excellence in a small number of national priority areas
+1. Centrally-funded PLD is has been redesigned to focus on building greater equity and excellence in a small number of national priority areas

 - Priority areas for the next 3-5 years are: pāngarau/maths, pūtaiao/science, te reo matatini (pānui, tuhituhi, kōrero)/reading and writing and digital fluency.

-Schools, kura and kāhui ako undertaking more focussed inquiry and change and improvement planning
+3. Schools, kura and kāhui ako are undertaking more focussed inquiry and change and improvement planning

 - Factsheets and resources to support inquiry are available here.

-Centrally-funded PLD allocated regionally with strong sector involvement
+4. Centrally-funded PLD is allocated regionally with strong sector involvement

-- The panel will meet and consider proposals every term
+- Panels meet and consider proposals every term

 - Schools, kura, and CoL will be able to choose facilitators from an online list